hifreedo/up9rade/_posts/2018-07-29-matrix-multiplication-why-and-how.md

   W_2 * L_1 + W_4 * L_2 = P_2
   \end{cases}$$

-The linear functions is exact the format of matrix as following:
+The linear functions is exact the format of matrix multiplication as following:

 $$
 \begin{pmatrix}